liuzhousi/FPGC4/Documentation/docs/c.md

 - floating points
 - negative numbers! (the FPGC4 does not do any signed operations)
 - division and modulo (use div() and mod() in the math library for this)
-- include guards, since this is handled internally inside the compiler
+- include guards, since this is handled internally inside the compiler (for includes)
 - compiling and linking multiple .c files.
 So libraries should be written entirely in a single .h file
 - certain array initializers (like `char a[] = "foo";`)
 - complex things like varargs, which I never used anyways
+- probably some other things :s

 ## Interrupt handler
 Because of the way interrupts are handled in the assembler, it is required for each main .c file to have the functions (void) int1() int2() int3() and int4().
 These can be empty, since the context switch (using the hardware stack) and `reti` are handled by the wrapper.